-The deep sellers’ market continues to frustrate Silicon Valley home buyers, particularly in the lower price ranges and best areas.
+The deep sellers’ market continues to frustrate Silicon Valley home buyers.
 With scant inventory and sales, sometimes there’s very little to pick from, and many, many buyers all vying for the same property.
 A common question from Realtors and buyers alike to listing agents is this: “how many offers are you expecting?”

 It can be hard to know.
 While some real estate agents advise their sellers to market the home with an unrealistically low price in an effort to obtain an avalanche of bids, most do not, but instead caution that it’s better to list on the lower end of the probable buyer’s value than the high end.
 If it’s a little low, the market will correct it (at least in a sellers’ market) but if it’s too high you may see no contracts on it at all.

 Most agents will call or email first, pull the disclosures and have some sort of dialogue with me before submitting an offer.
-The best agents will ask a few questions, such as whether the sellers need a rent back, if any property is excluded, and if there’s anything major they should know.
+The best buyer’s agents will communicate, ask a few questions, such as whether the sellers need a rent back, if any property is excluded, and if there’s anything major they should know.
+They show interest and professionalism.
 Some, though, will neither email nor call, will not let me know that a contract is coming.
-Many times agents simply email or fax me an offer – and never call or email before or after to make sure it was received!
+Many times agents simply email me an offer – and never call, text, or email before or after to make sure it was received!
 They do their clients a tremendous disservice.

 The market is tougher for buyers now than before, so if it looks like there will be 5 offers, assume that it will be 8 or 10.
 Above all, though, write an offer that you can live with whether you get the house or not.